SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBCluster.md

 ```

 ### -MasterUsername
-The name of the master user for the DB cluster.
+The name of the master user for the cluster.
 Constraints:
-+ Must be from 1 to 16 letters or numbers.
++ Must be from 1 to 63 letters or numbers.
 + The first character must be a letter.
 + Cannot be a reserved word for the chosen database engine.